 Secondary service by aggravation is a little different in that it is not something that was directly caused by the service-connected illness or injury but was aggravated by it enough that it is now an issue of its own.

-As time goes on, the arthritis progresses to the point where they have to have surgery and possibly assistance walking such as with a cane or walker.
-While rheumatoid arthritis is genetic, and therefore cannot be service connected; it can be aggravated by the abnormal gait caused by the flat feet condition.
+As time goes on, the veterans’ arthritis progresses to the point where they have to have surgery and possibly assistance walking such as with a cane or walker.
+While rheumatoid arthritis is genetic, and therefore cannot be service-connected; it can be aggravated by the abnormal gait caused by the flat feet condition.

-Progression is shown by first having a primary diagnosis that is service connected.
+Progression is shown by first having a primary diagnosis that is service-connected.
+This primary diagnosis should be backed by medical records and already acknowledged by the VA.
 Second, you must show treatment for that primary diagnosis and either the onset of the new illness or injury or the aggravation of the existing one.